Microscope Toy Theater

 Residences as a Visual Artist/Stage Director/Educator include: Meyerhold Theater Center in Moscow, Theater of Generations in ST. Petersburg, Young Arts LA UCLA, and Westmont College in Santa Barbara, CA.

-Dukhovny started her career as a classic pianist and studied at Mussorgsky State Academy in Ekaterinburg, Russia.
+Yulya Dukhovny started her career as a classic pianist and studied at Mussorgsky State Academy in Ekaterinburg, Soviet Union.
 In 1990 she moved to Tel-Aviv, Israel, where she completed her MA in music and composed original scores for theater and animation.
 In 1999 she received the "Best Theater Composer of the Year" award at the 20th Fringe Theater Festival in Israel.

 Dukhovny, as stage director, has worked extensively in opera, including work on more than 30 European and US opera productions at the New Israeli Opera, Opera Pacific, the Atlanta Opera, Los Angeles Master Chorale, IU Jacobs School of Music.
 She was Assistant and Stage Director for Franco Zeffirelli, David Pountney, Jean Claude Auvrey, Giancarlo Del Monaco, Christopher Alden, Manfred Belharz, and Michaell Hampe among others.